 Noncompliance with this regulation may result in the imposition of any of the sanctions made available in the Colorado statutes pertaining to the business of insurance, or other laws, which include the imposition of civil penalties, issuance of cease and desist orders, and/or suspensions or revocation of license, subject to the requirements of due process.

-This regulation shall become effective on November 1, 2018.
+This regulation shall become effective on August 1, 2012.

 New regulation issued effective December 1, 2004.

 Amended regulation effective August 1, 2012.
-Amended regulation effective November 1, 2018.

 Regulation 5-2-16 DISCLOSURE REQUIREMENTS FOR PRIVATE PASSENGER AUTOMOBILE POLICIES